acino/jump-source/README.md

 The extension will jump to the index file of the current folder.
 If the active file is in the test sub folder it will jump to the index file in the parent folder.

+### List all index files in the workspace

+1. Open the command palette with Ctrl + Shift + P and choose the List index files command.
+You may also use the keyboard shortcut Ctrl + O L.
+2. Pick a file or filter by entering a partial folder name.

+When in case sensitive mode items with the wrong case will be removed from the suggestions.
+However since the VS Code API doesn't allow to fully control the filter the character highlighting might not highlight as expected.

+Remember to review the exclude pattern setting to speed up the search for your particular project.

 ## Release Notes

 Releases of jumpSource for VS Code.

+### 1.2.0

+Adds support for listing all index files in the workspace with filtering capabilities.

 ### 1.1.1